-Will solve interesting problems from upper level mathematics or computer science by programming one's own solution or by using a standard mathematical program like Mathematica or Maple.
+Will solve interesting problems from upper-level mathematics or computer science by programming one's own solution or by using a standard mathematical program like Mathematica or Maple.
 Identical to Ma 420.
-Second semester, even-numbered calendar years, three credits.
-Prerequisite: CpS 110 and Ma 301.
+Three credits.
+Prerequisite: CpS 110 and Ma 202.